 Merchandising is more than just tidying up store shelves.
-It is a sales tool on the trading floor.
-An effective display helps you present goods in such a way as to satisfy the needs of customers as much as possible, which means to ensure strong sales.
-There are no one-size-fits-all rules for all stores, the display in each retail area is different.
-That’s why, we have collected the main approaches to organizing merchandising, depending on the vertical in which the retail chain operates: grocery, construction, pharmacy chain, pet market.
+It is a sales tool in the retail space.
+An effective display helps you present goods in a way that satisfies the needs of customers as much as possible to ensure strong sales.
+There are no one-size-fits-all merchandising rules for all stores.
+The display in each retail area is different.
+That’s why we have collected the main approaches to organize merchandising, depending on the vertical in which the retail chain operates: grocery, construction, pharmacy chain, pet store.

 The main principle of merchandising is presented by the formula: “see it – like it – buy it”.
-It all starts with the planning and placement of commercial equipment.
-Although already at this stage, you need to take into account the basic rules of merchandising in grocery retail.
+It all starts with the planning and placement of commercial equipment, although already at this stage you need to take into account the basic merchandising rules in grocery retail.

 - Commodity neighborhood of categories

 Grocery retail has strict commodity neighborhood rules.
-For example, you cannot place alcohol in the baby food area, and cereals in the household chemicals department.
+For example, you cannot place alcohol in the baby food section or cereals in the household chemicals section.

 - Gold shelf

-This rule seems too obvious: those goods that are displayed at eye-level sell better.
+This rule is fairly obvious: those goods that are displayed at eye-level sell better.
 The gold shelf is the display area, which is at the level of 1.2 - 1.7 m.
-But in order to determine the number of facings and specific products for this shelf, it is necessary to conduct a thorough sales and assortment analytics.
+But in order to determine the number of facings and specific products for this shelf, it is necessary to conduct a thorough sales and assortment analysis.

 - The golden triangle and right-hand traffic

 According to research, 80% of the population looks to the right when they enter a store.
 Therefore, by placing more expensive or sale items on the right, you can ensure optimal and frequent visibility of these positions.
-When planning, it is also important not to forget about the golden triangle, the center of which is the department with anchor categories, such as bread and flour products, and meat and dairy departments.
-These are the areas that attract people the most and ensure customer traffic.
-Therefore, they are always located at the end of the trading floor, the upper point of the conditional triangle.
+When planning, it is also important not to forget about the golden triangle, with anchor products like bread, meat, and dairy at its center.
+These areas attract the most customer traffic.
+Therefore, they are always located at the end of the sales floor, the upper point of the golden triangle.
 The other two points are the entrance to the store and the checkout area.

 - Heavy – down, light – up

 Some experts argue that it is more efficient to organize the display by price – from cheap to expensive or vice versa.
-Nevertheless, it should be borne in mind that if there is clear differentiation in price a person always choose goods in the middle price range.
+But you should keep in mind that if there is clear differentiation in price a person will always choose goods in the middle price range.

-LEAFIO Planogram Optimization Solution system helps to track the implementation of these rules and evaluate their effectiveness that makes it possible to create planograms, get display analytics, and control business processes related to merchandising.
+The LEAFIO Planogram Optimization Solution system helps to track the implementation of these merchandising rules and evaluates their effectiveness, making it possible to create planograms, get display analytics, and control business processes related to merchandising.

-The peculiarity of goods in DIY (Do It Yourself, building material stores, and home improvement goods) is that the range is quite diverse, besides, it has different dimensions.
+The peculiarity of goods in DIY (Do It Yourself, building material stores, and home improvement goods) is that the range is quite diverse and it has different dimensions.
 A large area and a variety of equipment are required to display products in a profitable way.
 So, it is important to pay special attention to the convenience of the display, using the principles of merchandising given below.

-A study by Ripen eCommerce found that the number one reason people shop in brick-and-mortar stores rather than on websites is the ability to evaluate a product by touch.
+A study by Ripen eCommerce found that the number one reason people shop in brick-and-mortar stores rather than on websites is because they can evaluate products by touch.
 What’s the key message?
 Create showcases that encourage people to interact with your products.

 - Displaying with price tags

-Most inventory is not stored on the "gold shelves" or even on the trading floor.
-The customer may see a can of paint, and there may be more price tags for it, depending on the volume in litres.
+Most inventory is not stored on the "gold shelves" or even on the sales floor.
+The customer may see a can of paint, and there may be more price tags for it, depending on the volume in liters.
 The key point is to make the display simple and intuitive.

 - Displaying with samples

 In DIY, some of the goods are represented exclusively by samples.
-Only a part of the goods is on the stands or on the shelving racks, for example, skirting boards, tiles, floor coverings (linoleum, laminate, porcelain stoneware).
-It can also be display samples, for example, power tools and appliances.
+Only a part of the goods is on the stands or on the shelves (for example, skirting boards, tiles, floor coverings (linoleum, laminate, porcelain stoneware).
+It can also be display samples.
+For example, power tools and appliances.

 - Proper lighting

 Even the most creative showcases won't work if they're poorly lit.
 So invest in equipment to present your products in the best possible light.
 Use the power of accent lighting to showcase individual products.
-And remember about the light temperature influence: cold promotes concentration and is best used in the tool department, while warm colour relaxes, so save it for lounge areas, the department with upholstered furniture.
+And remember the influence of light temperature: cold promotes concentration and is best used in the tool department, while warm colors are relaxing, so save that for the upholstered furniture and bedding department.

 Timely displays will surely attract your customers’ attention.
-Keep a close eye on the retail calendar and make sure your visual merchandising matches the relevant events and seasons.
+Keep a close eye on the retail calendar and make sure your visual merchandising matches major holidays and seasons.

 Pharmacy merchandising is characterized by several features:

-- Closed display and showcases due to sanitary conditions;
+- Closed display and showcases to maintain sanitary conditions;

 - Cells for specific products that are behind the back of the pharmacist (the exception is the lack of goods and the expansion of the display of neighboring ones);

-- Equipment with glass is at the top, closed cabinets - at the bottom.
+- Equipment with glass is at the top, closed cabinets.

-The list of products in pharmacies is expanding, now there are not only medicines but also beauty products, dietary supplements, vitamins, food, and many other non-prescription products.
-This means that in order to increase purchases, the effective display is no less important here than in other areas where goods are freely available.
+The list of products in pharmacies is expanding.
+Now there are not only medicines but also beauty products, dietary supplements, vitamins, food, and many other non-prescription products.
+This means that in order to increase purchases, the effective display is no less important here than in other areas of the store.

-Display associated goods together to generate impulse purchases.
-Hand cream, a small mouthwash, hygienic lipstick – all this should be presented in a conspicuous place, not far from each other.
+It’s important that impulse purchases are also made in the pharmacy, not just at the store checkout.
+Display related goods generate impulse purchases.
+Hand cream, a small mouthwash, lip balm – all these should be presented in a conspicuous place, not far from each other.

-LEAFIO system will help you to organize your display efficiently.
+The LEAFIO system will help you organize your display efficiently.
 It creates planograms faster and provides a convenient analytics tool and control over the entire process.

-"Fetch it and go" products refer to impulse purchases.
-They are usually treated and hygiene products in small containers – anything you can take away without much financial loss.
+products refer to impulse purchases.
+They are usually bath and hygiene products in small containers – anything you can take that’s affordable.

-Vertical merchandising is effective in this case when the blocks are distributed by color, or the range is divided according to purpose, depending on which part of the body the medication cures.
+Vertical merchandising is effective in this case when the blocks are distributed by color, or the range is divided according to purpose, depending on which part of the body the medication treats.

 People buy from pharmacists who make the buying process easier and clearer.
 Make it easier for the customers to access the showcase, and avoid physical barriers such as boxes or carts.
 Don't create "noise" with POS materials.
 Potential customers expect clear, useful information and visibility from pharmacy advertising.
-It is these types of promotional products that can encourage a person to purchase.
+Displaying the right POS products strategically will encourage a person to purchase.

 People who are interested in beauty tend to value aesthetics, so visual merchandising has a strong impact on this consumer group.
-A feature of perfumery and beauty stores' displays is that there are test samples.
+A display of test samples is a common feature of perfumery and beauty stores.
 Because of this, cosmetic showcases often become disorganized and even dirty after a long period of testing and trying by consumers.
 So, the issue of cleanliness and order is particularly acute here.
-However, this is not a single feature, let's consider all the features of merchandising in cosmetics stores.
+However, this is not the only feature – let's consider all the merchandising rules in cosmetics stores.

 - Neutral design

 There are a lot of products and the display of goods takes place by category and by brand.
-As a rule, these are small-sized goods with their own design, so the stores should not choose bright colors for the design of the trading floor.
-There is also a less obvious reason: too bright a store can be associated with something just for children or women, which can distract an already small male audience.
+As a rule, these are small-sized goods with their own brand design, so the stores should not choose bright colors for the design of the sales floor.
+There is also a less obvious reason: a store that is too bright can be associated with something just for children or women, which can distract an already small male customer base.

 - Clear division of goods into categories

-If there are no luxury cosmetics, you’d better place products by their intended purpose, instead of by brands.
+If there are no luxury cosmetics, you should place products together by their intended purpose, instead of by brands.
 That is, shampoos should be on one shelving rack, lipsticks on another, and shaving products on the third.